How Much Compensation For Bursitis? – Bursitis Compensation Amounts Calculator? – What Is A Bursitis Injury? Online Guide

 Normally, the personal injury claim time limit is 3 years from the date of incident for the majority of cases, but this is not necessarily the case for bursitis claims.
-As the bursitis may have been caused over a period of time, or you may not know it was caused by your job initially, you have three years to claim from:
+As the bursitis may have been caused over a period of time, or you may not know it was caused by your job or the working environment initially, you have three years to claim from:

 - Your date of diagnosis

 - The date the bursitis is linked to your job by a medical professional